jichengyue/Rulez/README.md

 # Rulez

-Rulez is a business rule engine that allows to easily create logical conditions and evaluate them in the code.
+Rulez is a business rule engine that allows easy creation of logical conditions to be evaluated in code.

-It also provides a web editor for the rules, that are stored in DB and can thus be modified at run-time.
+It also provides a web editor for writing rules, that are stored in DB and can be modified at run-time.

+Rules are written in a friendly ruby-like syntax.

 ## Getting started